JoySkipper/GBT_RFI_Webpage/docs/how_to_run.md

 ## GBT_RFI_Webpage

 Welcome to the GBT RFI Webpage documentation.
 Here we cover instructions on a self-hosted webpage.

-### Note:

-This code is still in development.
-There is a [video demo](https://www.youtube.com/watch?v=t7NNUBXPr_4) of the prototype, which displays the eventual functionality, but the web page has not been released yet for general use.

-Currently, we have one search page, which searches the whole database.
-The web page is currently in production to split this into a quick search page and an advanced search page, so that common searches can be streamlined.
-The single search page is the one in the video demo.

-### Planned:
+### Functionality:

-On the main webpage, you will eventually be able to search for a given RFI observation given your choice of receiver.
-If you'd like a broader range of choices, you will have the option to click "advanced options" in the lower right-hand corner.
-Then you can choose among all the options currently available.
-This will do a broad general search of the entire SQL database, so it will take some time.
+On the main webpage, you are able to search for a given RFI observation given your choice of receiver.
+You can also specify date range and the project ID, or simply select 'choose latest observation.'
+You will always have the option to select frequency range as well.

 ## Installation: